We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This isn’t to condone gushing your heart out whenever the urge strikes.
-(As in, Thursday’s strategy meeting isn’t the ideal place to open up about all your unresolved childhood wounds.
-A therapist’s office would be better.)
-But the warranted “I’m upset by this” or “I feel uncomfortable with ___” is perfectly legit, Flagg says.
+Thursday’s meeting isn’t the place to open up about all your unresolved childhood wounds.
+A therapist’s office or other mental health resource would be better.
+But the warranted “I’m upset by this” or “I feel uncomfortable with…” is perfectly legit, Flagg says.

 People vary in the amount of personal space they need to get through the day.
-Anxious people, for instance, may need more than others, so it’s critical to our wellbeing that we request the room necessary to mentally breathe, even if that means turning down a friend for a workout or a date here and there.
+People experiencing anxiety, for instance, may need more than others.
+So, it’s critical to our well-being that we request the room necessary to mentally breathe, even if that means turning down a friend for a workout or a date here and there.

-Unless you’ve introduced someone to a person who treats them rudely (think: setting up a date between two friends you totally thought would get along, only to find out one of them was a total jerk to the other), the way others act is completely out of your control and thus no grounds for issuing an apology, Flagg says.
+Unless you’ve introduced someone to a person who treats them rudely (think: setting up a date between two friends you thought would get along, only to find out one of them was a total jerk), the way others act is completely out of your control.
+Thus, it’s no grounds for issuing an apology, Flagg says.

 Same goes for saying sorry to someone who bumps into you in a store or on the sidewalk.
 “Some people really have this desire to smooth things over, so if the other person doesn’t apologize, they feel the need to apologize themselves and may even assume they must be to blame,” Breines says.

-If you’re one of those types and you can’t not say something in these situations, change your reaction to, “Excuse me,” Flagg suggests.
+If you’re one of those types and you can’t not say something in these situations, change your reaction to something more self-loving.

 What to say instead of sorry: “Excuse me.”